Atwater allows businesses to reopen, becoming a ‘sanctuary city’

-ATWATER, California (KGPE) — Atwater City Council voted to greenlight all businesses in the city to reopen during a special meeting Friday, now putting all shelter in place enforcement solely on the state.
+ATWATER, California (KSEE) — Atwater City Council voted to greenlight all businesses in the city to reopen during a special meeting Friday, now putting all shelter in place enforcement solely on the state.

 Meanwhile, Merced County officials continue to try to move forward with reopening as well.